f8n/fnd-docs/docs/subgraphs.md

 Currently the only auction model we support is Reserve Auctions.
 More will be added in the future.

-When an NFT is initially listed, it's state in our subgraph will be `nftMarketAuction.status=Open` with `nftMarketAuction.highestBid=null`.
+When an NFT is initially listed, it's state in the Foundation subgraph will be `nftMarketAuction.status=Open` with `nftMarketAuction.highestBid=null`.

 Once the reserve price is met, `nftMarketAuction.highestBid!=null`.

 Anyone can place bids on auctions until the end time has passed.
 So `nftMarketAuction.status=Open and nftMarketAuction.dateEnding<=nowInSeconds` means an auction is accepting bids and `nftMarketAuction.status=Open and nftMarketAuction.dateEnding>nowInSeconds` indicates that the auction countdown has completed and bids are no longer being accepted.

 Since Ethereum requires a user-initiated transaction in order to react to the changing of time, users must claim their NFT after an auction has closed.
-Technically anyone can do this, but through our UI we encourage the bidder to do so (and our UI will allow sellers to complete the process as well).
+Technically anyone can do this, but through the foundation.app UI we encourage the bidder to do so (and the foundation.app UI will allow sellers to complete the process as well).
 But it's on Ethereum, so anyone is free to do it if they please.

 Once the NFT has been claimed, the auction status changes to `nftMarketAuction.status=Finalized`. `Finalized` indicates that the NFT has been transferred to the auction winner and the seller has received funds from the sale.